ddc-java-14/capstone-proposal-nmitchell313/docs/index.md

 ## Summary

-<i> Inspiration Generator </i> is an easy to use and straight to the point app.
-Whether you're feeling down and need a pick
+<i> Affirmation Generator </i> is an easy to use, interactive, mental health app. <i> Affirmation Generator </i> greets the user with a personal message,
-me up for the day or you inspire to be the wise friend of the group with quotes to generate for advice, this app is for you!
+takes input from user regarding their current mood ("happy", "sad", "upset", "angry", etc) and generates specific affirmations and quotes based on that input.

 ## Intended users